 Infrastructure operates continuously to meet the user's needs.
-Infrastructure is maintained in an operational condition, and replaced at adopted intervention level. a) b) Individual components operational 98% of the time.
-Reactive maintenance activities completed within 72 hrs for minor defects, 12 hrs for pipe work repairs & 6 hrs for mechanical repairs.
-Condition 4 & 5 assets replaced a) b) c) Compliant 100% maintenance completed within timeframes Not compliant. c) Condition 4 & 5 assets replaced within 1 year of assessment.
+Infrastructure is maintained in an operational condition, and replaced at a) b) Individual components operational 98% of the time.
+Reactive maintenance activities completed within 72 hrs for minor defects, 12 hrs for pipe a) b) Compliant 100% maintenance completed within timeframes Not compliant. user s needs. adopted intervention level. c) work repairs & 6 hrs for mechanical repairs.
+Condition 4 & 5 assets replaced within 1 year of assessment.
+Not compliant.